gamma-delta/twin-paths/README.md

 In singleplayer, you can do whatever you want!
 You can pick a path, or combine both in weird and wonderful ways.

 Check out the wiki (TODO: LINK) for the progression tree and tips!
 (There's no in-game quest book.)

+# Why play Twin Paths?

+I find that a lot of hardcore packs have too much power creep.
+Minecraft has items that are hard to get in vanilla, like prismarine, shulker shells, and scutes.
+However, a lot of these modpacks make vanilla items trivial to get, and then invent their own difficult materials to keep the difficulty high.
+For example, a beacon is supposed to be one of the ultimate items.
+But a lot of packs make beacons and nether stars trivial to get, and require you to automate something that ought to be a great endeavor.

+Twin Paths is designed to be anti-power creep.
+The progression trees follow the progression trees already in Vanilla and the five main mods.
+There's no ridiculous 9x9 crafting recipes, no Fluxed Hypercholratium Singularities, and no 2,000,000,000 RF recipes.
+In fact, you won't get electricity until after the End.

+Instead, the challenge comes from the challenges already in the game.
+Twin Paths just makes those optional challenges mandatory.